HMS Clio (1903)

 HMS Clio was a Cadmus-class sloop of the Royal Navy.
-She was launched in 1903, saw active service in the Middle East during World War I, was briefly involved in the British campaign against Diiriye Guure and was sold at Bombay in 1920.
+She was launched in 1903, saw active service in the Middle East during World War I, was briefly involved in the 1920 British Somaliland campaign and was sold at Bombay in 1920.

 Construction

 Her keel was laid down at Sheerness dockyard on 11 March 1902, and she was launched on 14 March 1903.

 Service history

 Australia station

 Clio started her career on the Australia Station, where she arrived in May 1904.
 In July she made an Island trip and visited Nouméa, Suva, Tonga.
 The visit was in connection with the proposal of the Admiralty to examine the various reefs in the Cook and other groups, to make safe entrances for the surf boats, discharging and loading cargo.
 After visiting Mangain, Aitutaki, and other islands, the Clio proceeded to Tahiti.
 After blasting passages through the coral reefs at Savage Island and other islands she reached Auckland in September and stayed for two months in New Zealand waters.
 Planning to return to Sydney for Christmas, she visited Fiji again, where she stayed at the disposal of the Governor because of political problems at Tonga, to which she made some tours.
 In February she finally returned to Sydney.